balajiRRK/Set-Card-Game/README.md

-The Color function will manage the colors of the cards in the game
+The Number function will manage the numbers on the cards in the game.